Posted on

 The insurer will typically respond within six weeks.
 In some cases, this will lead to a fair settlement offer.
 In others, the deadline will pass.

 Your car accident lawyer will then file the complaint in the California Superior Court with jurisdiction over your case.
-This initiates the car accident lawsuit.
-It is filed in court and served on the defendant.
+This starts the lawsuit, and the complaint is served on the defendant.

 This is the point in the settlement timeline where the studies show that it takes around 2 years for the case to go to trial or reach a disposition.

-The defendant will then file an answer to the complaint.
-In the answer, the defendant admits or denies the allegations in the complaint.
+The defendant will then file an answer to the complaint in which they admit or deny the allegations.

 The case then moves into the discovery process, which looks to uncover evidence of the remaining allegations in dispute.
 Common sources of this evidence in a car accident claim include: